narrative-environments/CourseCompendium/Time.md

 The last term, _kairotopos_, might be taken as a definition of a sense of 'place' and 'placiality', where both the spatiality (my space, our space) and the temporality (my memory, our memory, my history, our history) are significant for a situated human being.

 This bears on the discussion of the notion of 'home' (our space, our history) and whether one should presume that the fundamental human experience is that of 'homeliness' (being-at-home) or of displacement (being-at-odds), in relation, for example, to Heidegger's notion of 'being-thrown', the 'thrownness' of being human.
 Perhaps it is the case that we are at once thrown into the known (tradition, what has unfolded and continues to unfold) and the unknown (futurity, what will unfold henceforth).

+Carlo Rovelli: "If by 'time' we mean nothing more than happening, then everything is time.
+There is only that which exists in time."

 **References**